Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 There was silence for a few more seconds.

-"Fiona," Marion slowly said.
+"Fiona," Marion finally said, slowly

 "How were you saved?"
 Alyssa asked.
 Nicole looked at Marion who nodded to her.